-Looking for innovative ways to energize your classroom?
 Join us for an educator workshop at the Carter and view masterworks of American art, learn from local artists and museum educators, and take resources, images, and new ideas back to your classroom.
 See the program page for upcoming events.

 Come to the Carter for your next faculty in-service or waiver day.
 Professional educators tailor the training to faculty needs, incorporating visual arts, language arts, social studies, and other disciplines.
 Faculty training requires a nominal fee.
 For more information or to schedule a session, email or call 817.989.5032.

 Use the Carter in Your Classroom